cinchapi/concourse/README.md

 Your database is mission critical, but as you can see, it needs a babysitter.
 This forces you to allocate an abundance of resources just to figure out which settings to tweak each time your app grows.
 Time and money wasted.

 ## The Solution
-Concourse is an entirely new kind of database that is designed to automatically adapt to any workload or data scale.
+With Concourse, we have re-imagined the concept of a database from the ground up.
+We've created a solution that is flexible, easy to use, provides strong consistency, and optimizes itself in real-time.

 ###### Automatic Indexing
 You no longer need to plan queries in advance because Concourse automatically **indexes all of your data** while guaranteeing **constant time writes** that are super fast.
 Concourse fully supports ad-hoc range and predicate queries and automatically caches frequently requested data for optimal performance.